littleraskol/ReRegeneration/ReRegeneration/readme.txt

 ﻿ReRegeneration is one more iteration of the idea of regenerating health and stamina in Stardew Valley.
 It is based on the code of "Regeneration" by Hammurabi, and while it does not replicate all its features, I've tried to add a good mix of options to make it a worthwhile option while that mod is not being maintained anymore.

+Source code is included in the install package and available here: https://github.com/littleraskol/ReRegeneration

 1. CONFIGURATION

 The config file (config.json) clusters the options for health and stamina, but they are basically the same in function.